-Transfer Credit Evaluation & Notification:
+Transfer Credit Evaluation & Notification

 Credits from Non-US institutions: Credit from foreign institutions are evaluated based upon the recommendations of companies that are approved members of the National Association of Credential Evaluation Services (NACES).
-Applicants who wish to have transferrable credits evaluated must do so directly through a NACES member agency (see list below), and request the agency to forward the results to the ESU Office of Admission.
+Applicants who wish to have transferrable credits evaluated must do so directly through a NACES member agency (see list below), and request the agency to forward the results to the ESU Office of Admissions.

 Below is a list of some evaluation companies.
 This is not a comprehensive list of all authorized evaluation companies.
 East Stroudsburg University prefers that students use the services of companies that are approved members of NACES.